moikoros/help/docs/tutorials/index.md

 <script src="../assets/scroll.js"></script>

+Sit back, play some [music](https://youtu.be/_DlHmoYP7V4), and read on.

 Anything with the 🌟 emoji are my preferred options.
-(My opinion, do not expect them to be the best)
+Since it's my opinion do not instantly assume they are the best.

 ## Recommended Executors